A Hard Day's Night (film): Production

 Unlike most productions, the film was shot in near sequential order, as stated by Lennon in 1964.
 Filming began on 2 March 1964 at Marylebone station in London; the four Beatles had joined the British actors' union, Equity, only that morning.
 The first week of filming took place on a train travelling between London and Minehead, Somerset.
 On 10 March, scenes with Ringo were shot at the Turk's Head pub in Twickenham, and over the following week various interior scenes were filmed at Twickenham Studios.
 From 23 to 30 March, filming moved to the Scala Theatre in Fitzrovia, and on 31 March, concert footage was shot there, although the group mimed to backing tracks.
 On the 17 March and the 17 April scenes were shot at the Les Ambassadeurs Club in Mayfair.
 The "Can't Buy Me Love" segment, which featured creative camera work such as undercranking and the band running and jumping around in a field, was shot on 23 April 1964 at Thornbury Playing Fields, Isleworth.
-The final scene was filmed the following day in West Ealing, where Ringo obligingly drops his coat over puddles for a lady to step on, only to discover that the final puddle is actually a large hole.